sudorook/fishy-lite/README.md

 To select one, open the fishy.zsh file and go to the bottom (line ~515).
 Uncomment the RPROMPT that corresponds to the battery gauge you want.

+**NOTE:** For the battery gauges to work, you'll need to have acpi installed and be using a terminal that supports UTF-8 characters.